What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 This can cause people to feel invalidated by a doctor who doesn’t specialize in hearing loss.

 What makes it even harder to describe this noise to a doctor is the fact that there are so many different ways tinnitus can manifest itself.
-For example, if you hear a whooshing sound or a thumping sound in your ears, which is then followed by a steady series of beats which mimics your pulse, you may actually have a rare type of tinnitus called pulsatile tinnitus.
+For example, if you hear a whooshing sound or a thumping sound in your ears, which is then followed by a steady series of beats that mimics your pulse, you may actually have a rare type of tinnitus called pulsatile tinnitus.

 The good news is that pulsatile tinnitus can be treated more effectively than regular tinnitus since it’s usually caused by one or more health problems, like high blood pressure or issues with your arteries.

 That whooshing sound can also be brought on by the flow of blood through narrow veins in your head, which is called a bruit.
-It’s critically important to get this checked out and treated, as the whooshing sound could be a sign that you’re heading for a seizure or stroke, either of which could prove fatal.
+It’s critically important to get this checked out and treated, as in rare cases, the whooshing sound could be a sign that you’re heading for a seizure or stroke, either of which could prove fatal.

 Sometimes Hearing Specialists Can Hear That Buzzing Noise Too